plone/training/trainthetrainer/during.rst

-.. _during_training_day-label:
+.. _trainthetrainers_during_training_day-label:

 During training day(s): what to expect, do's and don'ts
 =======================================================

 ..  warning::

     This chapter is a work in progress

 This chapter will touch on subjects like: